official-inquiries/official-inquiries.com/uk-parliament-iraq-inquiry/text/vol-2-section-3-3.md

 such as Kuwait cannot be counted on in the absence of some serious ground-work by the US.

-78 Email Treasury to Inquiry, 26 February 2010, [untitled].
+[^78]: Email Treasury to Inquiry, 26 February 2010, [untitled].
-79 Minute Straw to Prime Minister, 8 July 2002, ‘Iraq: Contingency Planning’.
+[^79]: Minute Straw to Prime Minister, 8 July 2002, ‘Iraq: Contingency Planning’.

 34

-The Report of the Iraq Inquiry3.3  |  Development of UK strategy and options, April to July 2002

 “The fact that the US plan apparently ignores these conditions causes me particular concern.
 Are they determined to go ahead regardless?
 Does the omission signal a